paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/branding_news.markdown

 The sets background also varied its colour through the course of the day -- starting with light pinks and blues at breakfast, darkening through the day to dark blues and oranges for the Nine O'clock bulletin, reflecting the time of day.

-{% figure caption:"Figure 40: The BBC's virtual news studio took pride of place at the start of its bulletins" class:"u-abreast" %}
+{% include figure.html
-{% include image.html preset="supporting" src="articles/dissertation/figure-40a.png" alt="BBC News logo, 1994" %}
+  src="articles/dissertation/figure-40a.png,articles/dissertation/figure-40b.png"
-{% include image.html preset="supporting" src="articles/dissertation/figure-40b.png" alt="Still from BBC Six O'Clock News opening titles, 1994" %}
+  preset="supporting"
-{% endfigure %}
+  caption="Figure 40: The BBC's virtual news studio took pride of place at the start of its bulletins"

-{% figure caption:"Figure 41: Window keys for <cite>BBC Breakfast News</cite> and the One, Six and Nine O'clock bulletins.
-Variations here, and with the opening musical scores helped keep some aspects of individuality" class:"u-abreast" %}
+%}

-{% include image.html preset="thumbnail" src="articles/dissertation/figure-41a.png" alt="BBC Breakfast News studio, 1994" %}
+{% include figure.html
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-41b.png" alt="BBC One O'Clock News studio, 1994" %}
+  src="articles/dissertation/figure-41a.png,articles/dissertation/figure-41b.png,articles/dissertation/figure-41c.png,articles/dissertation/figure-41d.png"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-41c.png" alt="BBC Six O'Clock News studio, 1994" %}
+  preset="thumbnail"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-41d.png" alt="BBC Nine O'Clock News studio, 1994" %}
+  caption="Figure 41: Window keys for <cite>Breakfast News</cite> and the One, Six and Nine O'clock bulletins.
+Variations here, and with the opening musical scores, maintained a degree of individuality."
-{% endfigure %}
+%}

 ITN followed suit a few years later with a generic brand again designed by Lambie-Nairn.
 An original ITN logo from the 1970's was brought back into use (the current incarnation having been heavily tampered with by computer using chrome and three-dimensional shadowing), and other familiar elements from ITN's visual heritage such as the shot of Big Ben and the 'bongs' were used for all its programmes.